 One of the most common complaints about water taste and odor is chlorine.
 Another is water that is too soft or too hard.
 Other concerns can include lead, copper, color, manganese and sediments.
 Regardless of your concern, the most important issue is that you make an informed decision and get a device that effectively resolves your specific problem.

 Many stores and companies sell various home treatment devices ranging from small faucet-mounted filters to "whole-house" systems to water softeners.
-While we cannot recommend specific brands or products, the following information should be helpful.
-For specific project information, contact NSF International
+While we cannot recommend specific brands or products, household filters are evaluated and independently certified to NSF International

 Activated carbon filters